Waris Pathan: Political career

 In 2014 Pathan was elected Member of the Legislative Assembly on an All India Majlis-e-Ittehadul Muslimeen (AIMIM) ticket from Mumbai's Byculla assembly constituency.

 On 16 March 2016, Pathan was unanimously suspended from the Maharashtra Assembly on charges of disrespecting the country and anti-nationalism for refusing to chant the slogan Bharat Mata Ki Jai (Victory for Mother India) when asked to do so in the assembly by Bharatiya Janata Party MLA Ram Kadam.
 He later said, "I love my country.
 I was born here and I will die here.
 I can never dream of insulting my country.
 Don’t judge anyone's love for the country by just one slogan.
 Jai Hind, Jai Bharat, Jai Maharashtra (Victory to India, Victory to Maharashtra)".

 He contested the 2019 Maharashtra Legislative Assembly election from Byculla, but was defeated by Yamini Yashwant Jadhav of Shiv Sena.

-In January 2020, Pathan was appointed as the national spokesperson of AIMIM.
+In January 2020, Pathan was appointed the national spokesperson of AIMIM.